aleppard/argus/README.md

 * Calculate hashes of UTF-8 text strings.
 * Additional colour decoding, naming of colour and coverting to other colour spaces.
 * Ability to search and return books that are no longer under copyright.
+* Identity (and continue) numeric sequences.
+* Chemistry:
+  * Enter chemical formula, e.g. C2H5OH and return the chemical name and structure.
+  * Enter chemical name and show formula and structure.
+  * Solve or query chemistry equations (e.g. H2O + Li returns
+    2H2O + 2Li -> LiOH (aq) + H2(g) + heat).
 * More random number/string generation:
   * Integers (e.g. "random int", "randon long").
   * Specify number of bits.